-Extract from Pete's upcoming book Sell Your Thoughts - how to earn a million dollars a year as a Thought Leader (co-authored with Matt Church and Scott Stein, printed by Harper Collins)
+Extract from Pete's upcoming book The Thought Leaders Practice (co-authored with Matt Church and Scott Stein, printed by Harper Collins)

 Getting to black belt is often a three-year journey, and reaching financial independence from your practice can take around 10 years.
 Most of us aren’t strong at projects that run over this sort of time-frame.
 We haven’t built the muscles to go the distance and fulfill on long- term goals.

 Many make the mistake of thinking that it’s about discipline.
 We have set out to fulfill long-term projects, failed, and then told ourselves it’s because we are weak and lack structure.
 Think about the last time you set out to achieve a long-term goal (be it around your exercise, diet, relationship, career, practice, business, etc) and failed.
 What was your self-talk about that like?

 Being highly disciplined can actually be counter-productive — it can keep us going on things that aren’t really serving us.

 If it isn’t discipline that has us achieve our long-term goals, what is it?
 We believe that it’s five things, as shown on the next diagram: choice, methodology, support, accountability, and structure.